nnellans/bash-guide/README.md

 The `set` command can be used to configure the shell.
 Some common options are:
 - `set -x` enables debug mode, where commands and arguments are printed out as they are executed
-- `set -e` exits the script immediately if any command returns a non-zero exit status
+- `set -e` exits the script immediately if any command fails (returns a non-zero exit status)
 - `set -u` exits the script immediately if you try to use a variable that's undefined
 - `set -o pipefail`
   - When piping commands together (`command1 | command2`) Bash will only return the exit status of the last command